wenet-e2e/wespeaker/examples/voxceleb/README.md

 The following recipes are provided:
 * v2: **Fully-Supervised** train on Voxceleb 2 development set and evaluate on three official trials.

-* v2_deprecated: Deprecated version of fully-supervised train on Voxceleb dataset.
+* v2_deprecated: Deprecated version of fully-supervised train on Voxceleb dataset (deprecated IO).

 * v3: **Self-Supervised** train on Voxceleb 2 development set and evaluate on three official trials, including SimCLR, MoCo and DINO.